 Table of contents:

-- How to lower tuition and room and board
+- How to lower tuition and other extra costs

 - Ways to save or earn additional money

 - Bottom line: how to pay for college

 College savings plan

 If you’re a parent, relative or friend, you can set up savings accounts for a child’s higher education expenses.
 The earlier you start with these, the better.
 Here are some of the most common options for college savings plans to consider.

 The most popular option is a 529 plan, formally referred to as a qualified tuition plan.
 Not only do many 529s come with state tax benefits, but withdrawals are also tax-free if used for certain education expenses.
 Qualified expenses include college tuition, fees, books, supplies and equipment (like laptops).

 These plans are typically sponsored by states, though you can open accounts in states you don't live in.

 They come in two varieties.
 Prepaid tuition plans allow you to purchase future tuition at today's rates.
 College savings plans are investment accounts that grow over time.